Skip Navigation

 Air Macau is the national airline of Macau, with flights from Macau International Airport (MFM) to destinations in China and in the wider East Asian region.

-Macau has a low cost airline as well, Viva Macau, which has flights to Tokyo, Busan in South Korea, Jakarta, Sydney and Ho Chi Minh City.
-AirAsia serves Macau as well, from its Malaysian hub in Kuala Lumpur.
+Low-cost airline AirAsia serves Macau as well, from its Malaysian hub in Kuala Lumpur.

 By Car

 You can travel by car to/from Macau from two point in mainland China, connecting with Zhuhai.
-Few travellers get here with their own car or rental car though as travelling China by yourself in a car requires a special Chinese driver's licence and some bureaucratic hassle.
+Few travelers get here with their own car or rental car though as traveling to China by car requires a special Chinese driver's license and some bureaucratic hassle.
 Most people have a driver and you can take a taxi to Macau as well.

 By Bus